What I found after the furniture was gone

 Nothing in this story is an indictment of another person.
 It’s accountability and ownership of what I chose to do.

-I see clearly now what lead up to me ending us in the terrible way I chose to:
+I can see clearly now what lead up to me ending us in the terrible way I chose to:

-With distance, and months of internal reflection and processing, I see how much of my fears, insecurities, dysfunctional attachment, traumas, self-hatred, internal shame, and long-standing patterns I brought into the relationship, and how early they were present, even when things looked good on the surface.
+With distance, and months of internal reflection and processing, I can see now how much of my fears, insecurities, dysfunctional attachment, traumas, self-hatred, internal shame, and long-standing patterns I brought into the relationship, and how early they were present, even when things looked good on the surface.

 My fear of abandonment.